kubeshop/testkube/docs/executor-soapui.md

 # SoapUI Tests

-[SoapUI](https://www.soapui.org) is an open-source tool used for end-to-end testing of REST, SOAP, & GraphQL APIs, JMS, JDBC, and other web services.
-Testkube supports the usage of it with the SoapUI executor implementation.
+[SoapUI](https://www.soapui.org) is an open-source tool used for end-to-end testing of REST, SOAP and GraphQL APIs, as well as JMS, JDBC and other web services.
+Testkube supports the SoapUI executor implementation.

-## Running a SoapUI test
+## **Running a SoapUI Test**

-In order to run a SoapUI test using Testkube, it is necessary to create a Testkube Test.
+In order to run a SoapUI test using Testkube, begin by creating a Testkube Test.

 An example of an exported SoapUI test looks the following: